zmitton/merkle-mountain-range/README.md

 Using semantic versioning (more info [here](https://github.com/zmitton/pristine/blob/master/VERSIONING.md))

 Testing uses mocha.
 It should work to simply pull down the repo, do an `npm install`, and use `npm run test` to run the tests.

+#### Changelog V0 -> V1

+ 1 - `.mmr` file has slightly different (incompatible) format to store `wordsize` (which is no longer locked to 64 bytes)

+ 2 - Database constructors now take an additional `wordSize` argument (default = 64 bytes) 3 - Support for serialized proof tree (or sparse tree) 4 - Refactor of `MMR` class methods into the `Position` class instead.
+ 5 - New `_getLeafIndex(nodeIndex)` and `NewPosition(positionIndex)` functions
+ 6 - `Digests` has been deprecated (now `_Digests`) because it doesn't belong in this repo.
+You should include your own hash function package.
+If it does not have the required function signature - i.e: `<buffer>` in `<buffer>` out, then you will have to wrap in in one that does before using it.
+The digest functions used in Flyclient will be available through a seperate "flyclient" npm package.